richardschoen/MonoOniSamples/MonoDirList/MonoDirList/README.md

 ﻿# MonoRunPase

 **Overview**<br>
-This example is meant to show how to crawl a selected IFS directory tree.<br>
+This example is meant to show how to crawl a selected IFS directory tree.
-Crawling a directory tree can be useful when looking for large IFS objects or trying <br>
-to determine overall IFS disk space usage.
-This process should avoid endless looping <br>
-potential issues by using the FileAttributes.Reparsepoint attribute to identify symbolic links during processing.<br>
+Crawling a directory tree can be useful when looking for large IFS objects or trying to determine overall IFS disk space usage.
+This process should avoid endless looping potential issues by using the FileAttributes.Reparsepoint attribute to identify symbolic links during processing.
 The process is very quick so it has the ability to throttle itself and sleep as needed<br>
 during processing to avoid overloading the CPU.
 Results are placed in an IFS file and a DB2 outfile table in MONOTEMP library.<br>
 I crawled about 106000 files by listing /QOpenSys in about 2-3 minutes.
 Nice.<br>

-Program parameters:<br>
+**Program parameters**<br>
 IFS directory to crawl/list.
 List attributes will be directory, file name, file size, file create date, changed date and last access date.<br>

 File filter - *.* for all files.
 (Note: This parm is not functional currently so always pass *.*.
 You can filter the OUTFILE with a query after.)